rehanvipin/work/content/docs/whatnext.md

 * Common design patterns (with examples?)
 * Should add a lifecycle section to angular?
 Maybe just link to the [docs?](https://angular.io/guide/lifecycle-hooks)
+* Add more content about Angular services (really needed?)

 No rush, gonna add things whenever I feel the need to (I believe that is the best way for me to learn) 🍃.